ameksike/KsHook/doc/processor.md

 - Evaluates logical expressions and determines whether to proceed with Notifier execution.
 - Provides flexibility to conditionally execute actions based on configurable logic.

+By default KsHook provides support for the following processors:
+- Native

 ## Structure
 ```js
 class Processor {